-Frisian support for the Corsican Cause in jeopardy
+Support for the Corsican Cause in jeopardy

-The GR20 starts at the charming village Calenzana with from the start four horrible tough stages.
-The word 'path' or 'trail' should be taken with a bag of salt in general when you talk about the GR20 trail, since most of it is loose or solid rock you stumble and trip along.
+The GR20 starts at the charming village Calenzana, with instantly from the start four horrible tough stages.
+In general, the word 'path' or 'trail' should be taken with a bag of salt when you discuss the GR20.
+Most of it is loose or solid rock you stumble and trip along.
 This is particularly the case during the first nine stages.
 The same is true for the word 'hiking'.
-This word suggests you advance by walking on feet.
-What else?
+This word suggests you advance by walking on feet mostly.
+"What else?" we hear you think.
 Well, not in the case of the GR20.
 Often mild advancement can only be made by using your hands as well.
 Rock scrambling, sometimes hanging on your fingers and feet above sheer heights.
-Or, as a French hiker said: “Death is never far away.”
-So solo-hiking with a twist.
+Or, as a French hiker and rock climber on the trail said to the bastard, “death is never far away.”
+So, solo-hiking with a twist.
 Progressing just seven kilometers after nine hours of sweating on the trail.
 Wondering if it is all worth it?

-Anyway, back to the flag-thing.
 No, besides the Corsican flag you will see many more colors.
-Flags of among others Catalonia, Basque Country, Tibet, the IRA, Wales, Brittany, Occitania and of Cuba with sometimes the image of Che Guevara are displayed as well.
+Flags of among other Catalonia, Basque Country, Tibet, the IRA, Wales, Brittany, Occitania and of Cuba.
+Sometimes the image of Che Guevara displayed as well.
 Occasionally with El Comandante's famous words "Hasta la Victoria Siempre".
-You understand the statement they are trying to make.
-And even in the small village Conca in the very south of the island at the end of the final stage 16 of the GR20, tattoos and berets were proudly shown to the author.
-Again a testimony of their active loyalty to the Corsican Cause.
+You understand the statement they are trying to make there in the isolated mountains of Corsica.
+Even in the small village Conca in the very south of the island at the end of the final stage 16 of the GR20, tattoos and berets were proudly shown to the bastard.
+Again, a testimony of their active loyalty to the Corsican Cause.

 flags found at refuges of the GR20 in Corsica

-But, one hazardous encounter took place.
+But, one hazardous encounter took place during the GR20.

-Just in front of the author a hiking couple from the so-called Île-de-France ordered two sandwiches to take away.
+Just in front of the bastard, a hiking couple from the so-called Île-de-France (i.e. France) ordered two sandwiches to take away.
 They paid and the kitchen staff started preparing the sandwiches.
-After the couple had been served the Frisian bastard asked for two sandwiches as well.
-“No,” was the answer of the gardier.
+After the couple had been served, the bastard stepped forwar to the counter asked for two sandwiches as well.
+“Non,” was the answer of the gardier.
 Let's name the gardier Ocatarinetabellatchitchix.
-"The Kitchen is closed," Ocatarinetabellatchitchix said.
+"Kitchen is closed," Ocatarinetabellatchitchix said.
 Only from 12:00 hours would the kitchen be open.
 It was 11:15 hours.
 This was weird.
-And the four people personnel had nothing to do, besides being exceptionally busy with their smartphones, by the way.
+And, the four people personnel had nothing to do, besides being exceptionally busy with their smartphones.
 “Okay,” said the bastard, “I dry up and warm at the fireplace and wait until 12:00 hours for two take-away sandwiches, please.”
 “No, not possible.
 Only for eating here, not for taking outside” replied Ocatarinetabellatchitchix.

 But what are we talking,

-when nobody at Corsica
+when nobody on Corsica

-knows you exist at all?
+knows Frisia exists at all?